CT scan: Contrast

 Contrast media used for X-ray CT, as well as for plain film X-ray, are called radiocontrasts.
 Radiocontrasts for CT are, in general, iodine-based.
 This is useful to highlight structures such as blood vessels that otherwise would be difficult to delineate from their surroundings.
 Using contrast material can also help to obtain functional information about tissues.
 Often, images are taken both with and without radiocontrast.

 History

 The history of X-ray computed tomography goes back to at least 1917 with the mathematical theory of the Radon transform.
 In October 1963, William H. Oldendorf received a U.S. patent for a "radiant energy apparatus for investigating selected areas of interior objects obscured by dense material".
 The first commercially viable CT scanner was invented by Godfrey Hounsfield in 1972.

+It is often claimed that revenues from the sales of The Beatles' records in the 1960s helped fund the development of the first CT scanner at EMI.
+The first production X-ray CT machines were in fact called EMI scanners.